Bill Anderson (American football, born 1936)

-Walter William Anderson (July 13, 1936 – April 18, 2017) was an American football tight end in the National Football League for the Washington Redskins and the Green Bay Packers.
+Walter William Anderson (July 13, 1936 – April 18, 2017) was an American professional football tight end in the National Football League (NFL) for the Washington Redskins and Green Bay Packers.
 He played high school football at Manatee High School in Bradenton, Florida and college football at the University of Tennessee.
-He was drafted in the third round of the 1958 NFL Draft.
+He was selected in the third round of the 1958 NFL draft.

+College career

+Anderson played for the Tennessee Volunteers from 1955 to 1957.
+He was a co-captain for the 1957 team.

+Professional career

-Washington
+Washington Redskins

 Anderson played for the Redskins from 1958 to 1963.
 He was selected by the team as Rookie of the Year in 1958 and Player of the Year in 1959.
 Bill made 178 catches, averaging 17.1 yards per catch, and scored 14 touchdowns over six seasons.
 Anderson was a two-time Pro Bowl selection (1959 and 1960).

-Comeback with Green Bay
+Green Bay Packers

 Anderson retired from football in 1963 and joined the Tennessee staff as an assistant coach.
 However, he temporarily put his retirement plans on hold and signed with the Green Bay Packers in 1965.
 He played 24 games with Green Bay from 1965–1966 and averaged 11.9 yards per catch.
 The comeback was a good thing for him as the Packers won the 1965 and 1966 NFL Championships and he subsequently earned a Super Bowl ring when the Packers defeated the Kansas City Chiefs to win Super Bowl I on January 15, 1967.